-Sheep are quadrupedal, ruminant mammals typically kept as livestock.
-Like all ruminants, sheep are members of the order Artiodactyla, the even-toed ungulates.
+Like all ruminants, they are members of the order Artiodactyla, the even-toed ungulates.
 Although the name "sheep" applies to many species in the genus Ovis, in everyday usage it almost always refers to Ovis aries.

 Numbering a little over one billion, domestic sheep are also the most numerous species of sheep.
-Sheep are most likely descended from the wild mouflon of Europe and Asia.
-One of the earliest animals to be domesticated for agricultural purposes, sheep are raised for fleece, meat (lamb, hogget or mutton) and milk.
-Sheep's wool is the most widely used animal fibre, and is usually harvested by shearing.
+They are most likely descended from the wild mouflon of Europe and Asia.
+One of the earliest animals to be domesticated for agricultural purposes, they are raised for fleece, meat (lamb, hogget or mutton) and milk.
+Their wool is the most widely used animal fibre, and is usually harvested by shearing.
 Ovine meat is called lamb when from younger animals and mutton when from older ones.